gregofgreg5/magick-ink2020/non-player-characters/waterdeep.md

 ![image](/images/ktchcck-v2.jpg)

 ### Krentz
-Krentz was the leader of the Zhentarim thugs who were harassing Yagra at the Yawning Portal, your party dispatched them.
+Krentz was the leader of the Xanthar thugs who were harassing Yagra at the Yawning Portal, your party dispatched them.
 Krentz and one of his men were allowed to retreat. *I’m sure that will go well for you*.

 ![image](/images/krentz.jpg)